How to choose the best debt consolidation lender?

 - Personal loan: Many lenders offer debt consolidation loans or personal loans designed to help you pay off your debts faster and save a lot of interest.
 Debt consolidation loans usually come with a fixed interest rate and a loan term of 1 to 10 years.
 You are free to use the funds as you see fit, but the idea is to pay off your debt balance with the loan proceeds.

-- Zero APR credit card: Also known as balance transfer credit cards, these debt products can also help you save a significant amount in interest and eliminate high-interest debt balances faster.
+- Zero APR credit card: Also known as balance transfer credit cards, these debt products can help you save a significant amount in interest and eliminate high-interest debt balances faster.
 They are generally reserved for consumers with a good or excellent credit rating.
 You should only consider this option if you can repay the balances you transfer to the card during the introductory period.
 Otherwise, you could end up paying a fortune in interest.

-- Home Equity Line of Credit (HELOC): A HELOC is a type of home equity loan, but you will not receive the loan proceeds in a lump sum.
-Instead, you’ll have access to a pool of money that you can withdraw as needed during the 10-year draw period.
+- Home Equity Line of Credit (HELOC): A HELOC is a home equity loan, but you will not receive the loan proceeds in a lump sum.
+Instead, you’ll have access to a pool of money that you can draw on as needed during the 10-year draw period.
 Interest-only payments are also required during the drawdown period on most HELOCs.
 Once completed, you will repay in monthly installments over a term of up to 20 years.
 The amount of the monthly payment can fluctuate since the interest rate on HELOCs is generally variable.

 Determine your qualifications